Here’s What a Required Minimum Distribution Is (and How It Affects You)

 3. Your RMD Amount Will Change Every Year

 The amount you’re required to withdraw depends on a few variables, including how much is in your account and your life expectancy.
 It’s necessary to use an online calculator to get a clear prediction of yours.

 Because these variables change every year, so does your RMD.
 Distribution requirements typically move on a bell curve, increasing for the predicted first half of your retirement and decreasing in the second.
-You can always withdraw beyond your RMD, but unfortunately, you can’t credit the excess toward the next year’s requirements.
+You can always withdraw more than your RMD, but you can’t credit the excess toward the next year’s requirements.